Andreas Bitzi Interview: Doing Business in Russia

 Andreas Bitzi is the founder of Quality Partners and the chairman of the AEB in the Northwest.
 In this interview, he takes us through the difficulties that foreigners can experience by doing business in Russia and, more specifically, emphasises the importance of mastering the Russian language.
-Furthermore, Mr Bitzi points out how the Russian economy is going to change and which struggles it will face in the upcoming years.
+Furthermore, Mr Bitzi points out how the Russian economy is going to change and which struggles it will face in the upcoming years and how those struggles will affect doing business in Russia.

 Good morning Mr Bitzi.
 Could you shortly introduce yourself and tell us about your career background?